-If opposing counsel files an answer to your opening brief, you may submit a reply telling the court why you think opposing counsel's arguments are incorrect.
-You may use the informal reply brief form at the end of this guide.
-If you write a reply brief, do not simply restate the arguments in your opening brief.
-Instead, use the reply brief to directly address the arguments in opposing counsel's answering brief.
+If opposing counsel files an answer to your opening brief, you may submit a reply brief telling the court why you think opposing counsel's arguments are incorrect.
+As with the opening brief, you may use the informal reply brief form at the end of this guide.
+If you do write a reply brief, do not simply restate the arguments in your opening brief or make new arguments.
+Instead use the reply brief to directly address the arguments in opposing counsel's answering brief.

-You must file your reply brief within 21 days of the date the government serves you with its answering brief.
+You must file your reply brief within 21 days of the date the opposing counsel serves you with its answering brief.